DOAJ/doaj-kit/building-blocks/layout.md

 **Without** a sidebar allows for four different types of content blocks using thirds or two-thirds of the page.

-<iframe width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FCLkv5unlaRSU5YABUNqN1v%2FBuilding-blocks%3Fnode-id%3D439%253A53" allowfullscreen></iframe>
+<iframe title="Layout without a sidebar on Figma" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FCLkv5unlaRSU5YABUNqN1v%2FBuilding-blocks%3Fnode-id%3D439%253A53" allowfullscreen></iframe>

 We won’t allow a full-width content block to avoid long lines of text, which hinders the proper parsing of longer paragraphs.